Charles MacLeish’s Will

 The Wisconsin Supreme Court restated the general rule that attorneys are not liable to third parties for acts committed within the attorney-client relationship.
 The 1983 case Auric v.
 Continental was an exception.
 The court found the attorney liable for failing to obtain a signature, which invalidated his client’s will.
 The attorney’s actions thwarted the deceased’s intent, which distinguished the case.

 In this case, the attorney’s actions fully supported MacLeish’s intent based on his will.

 The MacLeish children asked that the Wisconsin Supreme Court adopt the Restatement (Third) of the Law Governing Lawyers section 51 that details attorneys’ duties to non-clients.
 The Wisconsin Supreme Court declined because it believed it could impact attorneys’ ability to fulfill their duties to their clients.

-If you have questions about an attorney’s liability to third parties in Illinois or Wisconsin, please do not hesitate to get in contact with us.
+If you have questions about legal malpractice or an attorney’s liability to third parties in Illinois or Wisconsin, please do not hesitate to get in contact with us.
 Patterson Law Firm can be reached at (312) 223-1699 or click here.